joeliaagbavon/EntertainmentData-main/README.md

 ## Tools Utilized
-    - GitHub Copilot:
+GitHub Copilot:
-        * Used to help me fix syntax errors, and help me understand how use the functions in ECL.
+    <p>Used to help me fix syntax errors, and help me understand how use the functions in ECL.</p>